amcolgan/climate-trends/README.md

 # climate-trends
-This repository includes all code needed out to carry out analysis of climate trends at Pinkham Notch and Mount Washington and to create figures for publication.
+This repository includes all code needed to carry out analysis of climate trends at Pinkham Notch and Mount Washington and to create figures for publication.

 **R CODE**